marcoalopez/GrainSizeTools/DOCS/FAQ.md

 ### Why the sum of all frequencies in the histograms is not equal to one?

-This is because the script normalized the frequencies of the different classes so that the integral over the range is one.
-In other words, once the frequencies are normalized to one, the script divides them by the bin size.
+This is because after the frequencies are normalized to one (i.e. the integral over the range equals one), the procedure divides them by the bin size.
 This means that the sum of all frequency values will not be equal to one unless the bin size is one.
 We have chosen this normalization method because it allows comparing distributions using different bin sizes, and it is required to properly apply the two-step method.

 ### Is it necessary to specify the version of the script used in a publication?
 How can this be indicated?